Ray Bradbury color

 In ‘The Gift,’ a short story by Ray Bradbury published in Esquire in December 1952, a family embarks on their first space voyage on Christmas Eve.
 The boy is excited about the adventure, but his parents worry about celebrating the holiday in the middle of space, especially after the gift they had prepared was held up at customs.
 Now, the father must find a creative way to keep the magic of Christmas alive for his son, proving that the Christmas spirit can shine anywhere, even in the stars.

-Read full story Ray Bradbury: The Gift
+Read the full story Ray Bradbury: The Gift

 Ray Bradbury: The Handler